 The Early Days

-The original St. Mary’s Church was consecrated by the Right Revd George Frederick Hose, the Bishop of Singapore, Labuan & Sarawak, on February 13, 1887.
+The original St Mary’s Church was consecrated by the Rt Rev George Frederick Hose, the Bishop of Singapore, Labuan & Sarawak, on 13 February, 1887.
 The original church was a simple wooden building located on Bluff Road on top of a hill now known as Bukit Aman, where the headquarters of the Royal Malaysian Police is now located.
-The wooden church, which cost $1,363 to build, accommodated 95 people at full capacity.
+The wooden church which cost $1,363 to build accommodated 95 people at full capacity.
 It served as the centre for worship and spiritual life for the small group of Anglicans around Kuala Lumpur during that period.

 1968 – 1969

-On 8th September 1983, Feast of St. Mary the Virgin, St. Mary’s Church was proclaimed the Cathedral Church of St. Mary the Virgin and duly dedicated by the Bishop of West Malaysia, the Rt Rev Tan Sri J.G.
+On 8 September 1983, St Mary’s Church was proclaimed the Cathedral Church of St Mary the Virgin by the Bishop of West Malaysia, the Rt Rev Tan Sri J.G.
 Savarimuthu.